Proficiency Based Learning in RSU 64

 - RSU 64 Graduation Standards

 RSU 64 staff have created a quick guide brochure on the topic of Proficiency-Based Education.
-You can get a copy of it from your school office or the Curriculum office.
+You can download a copy of it here, or get a printed copy from your school office or the Curriculum office.
 Below is a copy of the text within the brochure.

 Proficiency-based learning refers to systems of instruction, assessment, grading, and academic reporting that are based on students demonstrating that they have learned the knowledge and skills they are expected to learn as they progress through their education.